-One drawback of probabilistic scales is that a large fraction of the population has difficulties in understanding and interpreting probabilities (Tversky and Kahneman 1974).
-A second drawback is that people's stated beliefs are typically influenced by how the outcomes are categorized (Benjamin, Moore, and Rabin 2017).
-A third drawback is that probabilistic questions are more time consuming and taxing for respondents, which makes the experiment longer and potentially induces higher attrition or a higher fraction of missing responses.
+One drawback of probabilistic scales is that a large fraction of the population has difficulties in understanding and interpreting probabilities (Tversky and Kahneman, 1974).
+A second drawback is that people's stated beliefs are typically influenced by how the outcomes are categorized (Benjamin et al., 2017).
+A third drawback is that probabilistic questions are more time-consuming and taxing for respondents, which makes the experiment longer and potentially induces higher attrition or a higher fraction of missing responses.
 Some survey providers might also object to the use of probabilistic questions as they might confuse respondents.
-However, best-practice recommendations, such as the use of visual interfaces, have been shown to mitigate some of these problems, even when working with low-literacy populations (Delavande, Giné, and McKenzie 2011; Delayande 2014).
+However, best-practice recommendations, such as the use of visual interfaces, have been shown to mitigate some of these problems, even when working with low-literacy populations (Delavande, 2014; Delavande et al., 2011).